Detailed Guide forElectrical Power-Line Installers and Repairers in San Diego County

 Electrical Power-Line Installers and Repairers should experience increased job opportunities as new homes and business are built and will need power lines in order to provide them with electricity.
 The majority of job openings will occur due to the need to replace workers who retire, transfer to other occupations, or leave the labor force.

 Projections of Employment

-In California, the number of Electrical Power-Line Installers and Repairers is expected to grow at an average rate compared with the total for all occupations.
-Jobs for Electrical Power-Line Installers and Repairers are expected to increase by 15.5 percent, or 1,100 jobs between 2012 and 2022.
+In California, the number of Electrical Power-Line Installers and Repairers is expected to grow faster than average growth rate for all occupations.
+Jobs for Electrical Power-Line Installers and Repairers are expected to increase by 17.6 percent, or 1,200 jobs between 2014 and 2024.

 In San Diego County, the number of Electrical Power-Line Installers and Repairers is expected to grow much faster than average growth rate for all occupations.
 Jobs for Electrical Power-Line Installers and Repairers are expected to increase by 28.1 percent, or 360 jobs between 2012 and 2022.